-It wasn't the easiest to transition between hard and soft floors, with a knob on the front of the vacuum that would adjust the height of the rollers when adjusted — substantially more difficult than the button built into the handle of models like the Shark Rotator.
-However, this model does have the option to turn off the rotating brush for hard floors.
+That said, it wasn't the easiest to transition between hard and soft floors.
+There is a knob on the front of the vacuum that changes the height of the rollers when adjusted — this design is substantially more difficult than the button built into the handle of other models.
+You can turn off the rotating brush for hard floors though.

-Ranking next in terms of importance, the Handling metric accounts for 20% of the final score for each vacuum.
-This metric is comprised of a trio of tests: maneuvering, pushing/pulling effort, and cleaning a flight of stairs.
-This set of tests proved to be the most difficult for the Kenmore, which consequently received its lowest score of 4 out of 10 and the lowest score of the whole group.
-The graphic below shows how the other vacuum cleaners in the pack performed.
+Ranking next in terms of importance, this metric accounts for 20% of the final score for each vacuum.
+It is comprised of a trio of tests: maneuvering, pushing/pulling effort, and cleaning a flight of stairs.
+This set of tests proved to be the most difficult for the Pet Friendly.

-To evaluate maneuverability, we made a small obstacle course for each model and attempted to clean our way through it with each vacuum, making particular note of areas that we weren't able to satisfactorily clean or places that entrapped the vacuum.
-The Kenmore performed very poorly in this evaluation — the worst of the entire group.
-We found this vacuum to be big and clunky, taking much more work to maneuver around obstacles and hard to fit in tight space.
+To evaluate maneuverability, we made a small obstacle course for each model and attempted to clean our way through it with each vacuum, taking particular note of areas that we weren't able to satisfactorily clean or places that entrapped the vacuum.
+The Pet Friendly performed very poorly in this evaluation — the worst of the entire group.
+We found this vacuum to be big and clunky, taking much more work to maneuver around obstacles and hard to fit, tight spaces.

 Hard Surface Cleaning

-Comprising 10% of the total score, the Hard Surface cleaning metric's tests were conducted in an identical fashion to the carpet cleaning tests.
-Once again, we spread rice, flour, Cheerios, and oats on a section of hardwood floor, rating the Kenmore on how much it picked up and how long it took.
-It did reasonably well, earning a 6 out of 10 for its above average overall performance, with the chart below showing how this compared to its peers.
+Tests for this metric were conducted in an identical fashion to the carpet cleaning tests.
+Once again, we spread rice, flour, Cheerios, and oats on a section of hardwood floor, rating each vacuum on how much it picked up and how long it took.

-The Kenmore did quite well in our rice test, collecting all of the debris laid out in two passes with the hard floor setting engaged.
-It would have done it in one pass, but small bumpers on the vacuum pushed rice out of the way on the first pass.
-The performance dropped when it came to flour, with the Kenmore doing a below average job.
+The Pet Friendly did quite well in our rice test, collecting all of the debris laid out in two passes with the hard floor setting engaged.
+It would have done it in one, but small bumpers on the vacuum pushed rice out of the way on the first pass.
+Performance dropped when it came to flour, with the Friendly doing a below-average job.
 It didn't clean the cracks of the floor at all and collected tons of flour on its wheels.

-The Kenmore is a bit pricey compared to its performance, with other model being better value picks.
+The Elite Pet Friendly is a bit pricey compared to its performance, with other models being better value picks.

-The Kenmore Elite Pet Friendly is an all-around great vacuum, with the exception of handling.
+The Kenmore Elite Pet Friendly is an all-around competent vacuum, with the exception of handling.
 Its traditional bagged design is a little larger and clunkier than other models, but with its heft comes power.
-This model does an unparalleled job at cleaning carpets, especially fluffier, medium-pile carpets, making it a great choice for someone with plenty of this flooring in their home.
-It doesn't maneuver around clutter quite as well as other, but for those with expansive carpeted areas to clean, then this it the perfect vacuum.
+This model does an excellent job at cleaning carpets, especially fluffier, medium-pile carpets.
+It doesn't maneuver around clutter quite as well as others, but for those with expansive carpeted areas to clean, this is a fine choice.

 — David Wise and Austin Palmer